 The purpose of a rooster is, above all, to protect your hens.
 Their ability to fertilize their eggs is another benefit, albeit a secondary one.

 In addition to adding beauty to your flock, a good rooster will take care of your hens and provide you with companionship – and they provide hours of entertainment.

-Although they tend to have a bad reputation because they can be noisy, you’ll get a lot of satisfaction keeping a good, productive rooster.
+Although they tend to have a bad reputation because they crow (noisy), you’ll get a lot of satisfaction in keeping a good, productive rooster.

 1. Are Roosters Mean?

 Most aren’t mean, and in fact, a rooster can make a nice companion.
 Aside from how pretty they can be, a rooster’s main job is to protect his ladies from predators and sound the alarm when danger strikes.